 “Metabolic” refers to the biochemical processes that allow for your body’s healthy, normal functioning.
 This includes your metabolism, which is the process that turns your food nutrients into energy that the body uses to stay operating at optimal capacity.

 Metabolic syndrome, often also called syndrome X or insulin resistance syndrome, is itself not a disease.
 It’s the term given to a collection of conditions that together increase your risk for serious diseases, like cardiovascular disease and diabetes.
-Generally, the metabolic syndrome cluster of conditions includes:

 - Insulin resistance (pre-diabetes)